ChuloAI/oasis/README.md

 # Oasis
+The idea is generate code with the assistance of guidance library, using open source LLM models that run locally.
+This library is exposed as a VSCode plugin, and adds code-generation commands on editor selection (invoked through right-click or command palette).

-NOTE: main is currently unstable, developing the use of guidance prompts.
+NOTE: main is currently unstable, developing the use of guidance prompts (see guidance library: https://github.com/microsoft/guidance)

-Please use tag v0.1.3 for the more stable version (though also not as reliable)
+Version v0.1.4 will be released soon, which uses guidance with Salesforce Codegen models.
 This is still in development, highly experimental.

-Change of plans: the idea is to roll not depend on text-generation-webui but on our own server with the guidance library, to explore the library to it's fullest.
+**WARNING**: Only add docstring to functions command is somewhat stable at the moment.

-## Local LLamas on VSCode
+## Local Codegen Models on VSCode
-**WARNING**: does not yet work too well!
+How does it work?

+TODO: add proper explanation here

 ### Installation

-## If using v.0.1.3
+## If using v0.1.3
+If you want to use text-generation-webui with simpler prompts, use v0.1.3.
+This is a deprecated feature, newer versions will no longer support `text-generation-webui`, at least for the time being.

 1. Install text-generation-web-ui, start it with API: https://github.com/oobabooga/text-generation-webui

 `git clone: https://github.com/paolorechia/oasis@v0.1.3`